 For the past few years, e-discovery’s core focus has been to manage discovery efficiently and cost-effectively, which includes identifying, collecting, and reviewing electronically stored information (ESI) to produce value out of it.
 Law firms, e-discovery consultants, and vendors have been focused on creating this value.
 However, e-discovery involves certain risks that can become costly because a single mistake can damage the strength of a strong case.

 This has made it necessary for lawyers and law firms to add or divert a little more focus toward the fact-finding process.
 Only by ensuring the facts are genuine and accurately described can lawyers make authentic documents and complete the discovery process efficiently.

 2. The Continuously Growing Variety & Volume of ESI

-Companies and individuals use ESI for several purposes; this information’s volume and variety are exponentially expanding.
-Nowadays, cloud-based collaboration platforms with integrating tools such as chat, file sharing, and virtual workplaces are increasingly being used, way more than email.
+Companies and individuals use ESI for several purposes; the volume and variety of this information are exponentially expanding.
+Nowadays, cloud-based collaboration platforms with integrating tools such as chat, file sharing, and virtual workplaces are increasingly being used way more than email.

 However, with this, e-discovery risks are also becoming more complex.

 3. Technological Developments Change the Dynamics of Discovery